AKAAKUNLEE/move_folder/README.md

 ## License

-This project is licensed under the [License Name] license.
+This project is licensed under the [MIT] license.
 See the `LICENSE` file for details.